 In nonimmigrant cases, the U.S. employer submits a petition to the immigration service and, once approved, the individual worker either changes into that status (if here in legal status already) or obtains the visa at a U.S. Consulate in their home country.
 Many employees and their employers elect to pursue a permanent visa that allows them to remain here beyond the designated period of nonimmigrant visa time.
 If you choose to go this route, we recommend working with an experienced employment visa attorney or nonimmigrant visa attorney to improve your chances of approval

 As you consider the nonimmigrant visa opportunities, it is important to understand your company’s needs and the costs a company needs to bear when petitioning for prospective foreign workers.

 Employment visas can get complicated due to all the requirements that need to be met both prior to filing the petition, and after the employee starts his/her first day at the job.
-In order to make sure all the right steps are taken in a correct and timely manner, it is important to have a competent visa lawyer guide you through the process – contact our Fresno and Central Valley Immegration Attorney to arrange a case evaluation.
+In order to make sure all the right steps are taken in a correct and timely manner, it is important to have a competent employment visa attorney guide you through the process – contact our Fresno and Central Valley Immigration Attorney to arrange a case evaluation.

 Stationary from a class action lawyer in Sacramento